Every API key has per-minute request limits. Limits vary by endpoint based on computational cost.Documentation Index

 Common mistakes

-Tight-loop classify calls./classify is limited to 5 RPM because each request calls OCR and an LLM.
-If you need to process a batch of PDFs, space requests at least 12 seconds apart or queue them server-side.
+Tight-loop classify calls./classify is limited to 5 RPM because each request takes 10-30 seconds to analyze a PDF.
+If you need to process a batch, space requests at least 12 seconds apart or queue them server-side.

 Ignoring Retry-After.
 Retrying immediately after a 429 wastes your remaining budget and delays recovery.
 Always respect the header value.